 There are so many walks & biking trails and hiking trails in Denmark, Western Australia!
-Our favourites are at the top - after all, these are the ones we walk and ride so often!

 The track was officially opened during Western Australia's 150th year celebrations, included involved over 1000 walkers on different stages.
 There are almost fifty campsites along the Track which are spaced one day's walk apart.
 The track passes through most of the beautiful places along the Rainbow Coast.